-Tara will be attending Peabody Institute with scholarship in the fall of 2021 to obtain a Graduate Performance Diploma in piccolo under the tutelage of Philadelphia Orchestra’s Erica Peel.
+Tara will be graduating in May of 2023 Peabody Institute with a Graduate Performance Diploma in piccolo under the tutelage of Philadelphia Orchestra’s Erica Peel.
+At Peabody Institute, Tara was awarded an "Outstanding Performer" scholarship.
+At Peabody she was principal piccolo of Conductors Orchestra, Peabody Symphony Orchestra, and Concert Orchestra.
 She holds a bachelor's degree from Montclair State University with a concentration in flute performance, where she studied with Orpheus Chamber Orchestra’s Susan Palma-Nidel.
 At MSU, Tara was the recipient of the Paul Hostetter Orchestral Performance Scholarship and the Thomas J. Wilt scholarship, which recognizes MSU’s most promising graduating music major.
 Upon her graduation from Montclair State University, Tara obtained her master’s degree in flute performance and was granted a full tuition scholarship and stipend at the University of Delaware under the direction of flutist Eileen Grycky.
 During her time in Delaware, she gained pedagogical and professional experience as the professor of flute methods.
 As a performer, she was an active member in the school’s graduate woodwind quintet, sat principal chairs of the University of Delaware Symphony, and also won the school’s concerto competition.
 Some highlights from her education include being a featured soloist with Colonial Symphony and University of Delaware’s orchestra, as well as sitting principal flute and piccolo in the schools’ orchestras, wind ensembles, and woodwind quintets.
 Tara has studied with Ronna Ayscue – solo recording artist and orchestral performer, David DiGiacobbe – principal flute Harrisburg Symphony, and Judith Mendenhall – Principal flute of the American Ballet Theater.
 She has taken masterclasses with Bart Feller, Robert Dick, Brad Garner, Kazuo Tokito, Trudy Kane, Tanya Witek, and many other notable flutists.